-Next Week in Forex: Risks and Macro Themes to Watch
+Next Week in Forex: Key Risks and Macro Themes

 As April winds down, the foreign exchange markets are bracing for a barrage of critical macro events that could shake up global risk sentiment and currency trends.